tsuo/InterpolationsProj/README.md

 # sinSmoothings
-Convert any scatter plots to smooth (sine) wave patterns.
+Convert any scatter plot to smooth (sine) wave patterns.

 ---